Data Use Guidelines

 STEP 12: WHEN THE PAPER IS ACCEPTED FOR PUBLICATION

-Send a copy of the paper to all collaborators, give the citation for their CV in the e-mail.
+Send a copy of the paper to all collaborators, give them the citation for their CV in the e-mail.

 Deposit your analysis file, code and new variable descriptions with the data manager.